SP-BSP alliance: Mayawati takes the lead in careful balancing act

-Party workers who hailed the alliance carried flags of both the SP and BSP, some BSP workers also sported the SP red cap, and both sides took turns between slogans of “Jai Jai Akhilesh” and “Mayawati zindabad”, as well as “Bua-Bhatija abki bari”.
+Party workers who hailed the alliance carried flags of both the SP and BSP, some BSP workers also sported the SP red cap, and both sides took turns between slogans of “Jai Jai Akhilesh” and “Mayawati zindabad”, as well as “Bua-Bhatija abki bari (This time it is the turn of Bua and Bhatija)”.

 There were no photographs of either of the two party founders, Mulayam Singh Yadav or Kanshi Ram.
 They found mention just once in the address of Mayawati, who referred to the last alliance sealed by them in 1993.